How to Choose Goggles for Skiing and Snowboarding

 Visible Light Transmission and Lens Color

 Your lens color serves to filter and emphasize the colors in your vision.
-The amount of light that reaches your eyes through the lens is called the visible light transmission (VLT).
+The amount of light that reaches your eyes through the lenses is called the visible light transmission (VLT).
+Visible light transmission – measured as a percentage – is affected by factors such as the color, thickness, coatings and material of the lenses.
+You can typically find a goggle’s VLT in the products specs.

 Lighter lens tints have a higher VLT because more light passes through the lens.
-Yellow, gold, amber, green or rose-colored lenses all offer increased VLT and make good choices on cloudy, socked-in days.
+Yellow, gold, amber or rose-colored lenses all offer increased VLT and make good choices on cloudy, socked-in days.

 Darker tints have lower VLT because less light passes through the lens.
-Brown, gray and copper-colored lenses all offer reduced VLT and thus excel on bluebird days.
+Brown, black, gray and lenses all offer reduced VLT and thus excel on bluebird days.

 Clear lenses are appropriate for night skiing.